 Henry beat back invading forces in Normandy before invading England, and his arrival on the isle was a triumphant affair.
 However, the nobles favored neither Stephen nor Henry.
-They were inclined toward divided rulership by stalemate: a weak king meant an elevated gentry.
+They were inclined toward divided rulership by stalemate.
+A weak king meant an elevated gentry.
 However, the promise of peace and security plus vast new lands in France was alluring to the barons.
 An agreement was eventually reached in 1153.
-Stephen would become king and he would name Henry as his heir to the throne (both Stephen’s wife and son Eustace had already died).
-Within one year, Stephen would also be dead and Henry would accede the throne on December 19, 1154 in an ornate ceremony at Westminster Abbey.
+Stephen would become king and he would name Henry as his heir to the throne (both Stephen’s wife and his son Eustace had already died).
+Within one year, Stephen would also be dead and Henry acceded the throne on December 19, 1154 in an ornate coronation ceremony at Westminster Abbey.
 Henry was only 21 years old when he was crowned King of England.
 Winston Churchill praises the reign of Henry II as one of the most “pregnant and decisive reigns in English history” (83).
 It brought much-needed stability to the crown after the tumultuous era known as “The Anarchy.”

 Henry Plantagenet quickly established a firmly Christian, Latinized kingship over the disparate English lands: England, Ireland, and Scotland.
 He reaffirmed the government of Henry I, and he also laid claim to a vast empire.
 At the age of sixteen he inherited Normandy as the great-grandson of William The Conqueror.
 After his father’s death he inherited Anjou (i.e. The ‘Angevin Empire’ from his mother Matilda’s second cousin Geoffrey of Anjou), and when he married Eleanor of Aquitaine in 1152 he also gained the territory of southwestern France (Aquitaine).
 Eleanor was 9 years his senior.
 She was one of the most powerful monarchs in Western Europe (she once led the forces of Christendom in the Second Crusade).
 She had previously been Queen of France having been married to Louis VII of France.
 It was a loveless and childless marriage so it was annulled and within weeks Eleanor married the vivacious young king Henry II, who now controlled more regions of France than the French King!
 Indeed, Henry spent much of his reign in France, rather than in England.
-He preferred to speak only French or Latin.
+He preferred to speak either solely in French or Latin.

 The Murder of Thomas Becket, Archbishop of Canterbury